 As you can appreciate this requires some coordination and is quite fiddly, also the 2 second timing might take some practice.
 This is where an assistant comes in handy.

-A nice compromise would be a combination of the Magic Cloth and the Wipe and hope techniques.
+This photo of Gullfoss waterfall was made with a combination of the Magic Cloth and the Wipe and hope techniques.

 The spray that you can see to the left was hitting the face of my lens constantly.
 The detail has really suffered and only small areas of detail survived the spray.
 The wind moved most of the grass during the long exposures.
 Despite the glaring imperfections, I feel that the image still works on some dreamy level.
 The image is also droplet free.